tobyvee/gitch/README.md

 A helper utility for managing and switching between global git user profiles.

-It unloads the all existing ssh keys from `ssh-agent`, loads the key for the specified profile, and sets the global git user name and email.
+It unloads all existing ssh keys from `ssh-agent`, loads the key for the specified profile, and sets the global git user name and email.

 ## Usage